Table of Contents

 Provide only what that board requests.

-For example, don’t send letters explaining how experienced you are.
-Doing so will often delay the LPC/LMHC application process since it is only more paperwork for the board to shuffle through.
+Generally, it can be counterproductive to send letters explaining how experienced you are.
+Doing so will often delay the LPC/LMHC application process since it confuses the board.
 The board will request additional information if they need it.